pulse2percept/pulse2percept/CONTRIBUTING.rst

     3. Choose "<username>/pulse2percept" as the head repository and "feature1"
         as the compare branch, where "<username>" is your GitHub user name.

-    4. Click on "Create pull request" and describe the work you have done.
+    4. Click on "Create pull request" (or "Create draft pull request" if your work is not ready to be merged) and describe the work you have done.
         Make sure to mention the issue number you are addressing (use # as prefix).